Best Personal Finance Tools for Families in 2026: 10 Tools Ranked & Reviewed

 Cons:

-• UI feels dated compared to newer apps (look, it shows its age)
+- UI feels dated next to newer apps

-• Overkill if all you want is basic budgeting
+- Honestly, it's overkill if all you need is basic budgeting

 4. Mint — Best Free Budgeting Baseline

-Mint is the "I just want to see where my money goes" option — and honestly, for families just starting their financial tracking journey, that's completely valid.
-It's free, it connects to most major banks, and it auto-categorizes transactions reasonably well.
-The categorization isn't perfect (it once filed a Costco run under "Entertainment" for me, which, fair), but it's still something better than nothing.
+Mint is the "I just want to see where my money goes" option — and for families just starting to track their finances, that's completely valid.
+It's free, connects to most major banks, and auto-categorizes transactions reasonably well.
+The categorization isn't perfect (it once filed a Costco run under "Entertainment" for me), but it's still something.

 Key Features: